NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

   - Switch to path-based routing for algorithm: `/<database>/<algorithm>`
   - Ensure responsive design for frontend
   - Skip m/z values that result in frequencies ≤ 0
+  - Add `duration` parameter to backend
+  - Implement duration input in frontend

 - **Notes:**